-The Child Nutrition Database (CN-D) is required to be part of the nutrient analysis software approved by USDA for use in the National School Lunch Program and School Breakfast Program, as well as, software approved for Nutrient Standard Menu Planning (NSMP).
+The Child Nutrition Database (CN-D) is required to be part of the nutrient analysis software approved by USDA for use in the National School Lunch Program and School Breakfast Program.

-Data is collected on the following 15 nutrients: calories, total fat, saturated fat, trans fat, cholesterol, sodium, carbohydrate, dietary fiber, protein, vitamin A, vitamin C, calcium, iron, ash, and moisture.
+Data is collected on the following 16 nutrients: calories, total fat, saturated fat, trans fat, cholesterol, sodium, carbohydrate, dietary fiber, protein, vitamin A, vitamin C, calcium, iron, ash, sugars, and moisture.

 Food Manufacturers: Click here to add nutrient data to the CN Database for foods sold in the school market.
-You now need a Level 1 USDA eAuthorization account to access the Online Web Tool for Submitting Nutrient Data.
-When you go to the link above, click Register to obtain your eAuth account.
-When you return to submit data, select Sign In.
+You now need a Level 2 USDA eAuthentication account to access the Online Web Tool for Submitting Nutrient Data.
+You will find more information about how to obtain your Level 2 eAuthentication account when you click on the link provided here.

-CN18 Release: A record with a date after 07/31/2013 in the "date_added" field is a new record in the CN18 release.
-A record with a date after 07/31/2013 in the "last_modified" field and different from the date in the "date_added" field contains a revised value in one or more of its fields with the CN18 release.
+CN20 Release: A record with a date after 01/18/2015 in the “date_added” field is a new record in the CN20 release.
+A record with a date after 01/18/2015 in the “last_modified” field and different from the date in the “date_added” field contains a revised value in one or more of its fields with the CN20 release.

-All modified data from SR26, including food descriptions, weights, and nutrient values has been applied to CN18.
+All modified data from SR28, including food descriptions, weights, and nutrient values has been applied to CN20.